cobraa9/Network_Scanner_1.0.0/README.md

 ## Overview 🛡️🔎

 The **Network Scanner Tool** is a Python-based cybersecurity tool designed to scan networks, detect open ports, identify running services, and assess potential vulnerabilities.
-This tool is ideal for ethical hackers, cybersecurity researchers, and network administrators who want to analyze and secure their networks. 🖥️🔌
+This tool is ideal for network pen testers, cybersecurity researchers, and network administrators who want to analyze and secure their networks. 🖥️🔌

 ## Features 🎯